 Note that the Low Power and EMC Directives no longer apply to RE-D equipment.

-It is proposed to wait for the outcome of the activities outlined above before any harmonisation approach could be followed up for the EC Decision for SRDs.
-In addition, the Radio Spectrum Decision may need to be considered for an update to reflect that there are radio applications below 9 kHz.

 870-876 MHz / 915-921 MHz

 Considerable effort has been expended within CEPT over the past four years leading to two published ECC Reports: ECC Report 200 [33] (Co-existence studies for proposed SRD and RFID applications in the frequency band 870-876 MHz and 915-921 MHz) and ECC Report 189 [29] (Future Spectrum Demand for Short Range Devices in the UHF Frequency Bands) [25, 29].
 The socio-economic benefits of this spectrum have been shown for individual countries but the economies of scale from European harmonisation would be substantially greater.

 At present the range 863 to 870 MHz is used extensively for SRDs.
 However, these ranges are filling up quickly and a lot of new developments are anticipated, as set out in ECC Report 182 [36] (Survey about the use of the frequency band 863-870 MHz) and by ETSI in a set of System Reference Documents as detailed in ECC Report 189.
 This includes rising spectrum demands for generic SRD, UHF RFID, Home Automation & Sub Metering, Automotive SRD, Smart Meters and Smart Grids, Metropolitan Mesh Machine Networks (M3N) applications, Alarm and Social Alarm systems, and Assistive Listening Devices (ALDs including hearing aids).
-In addition to capacity constraints, the bandwidth of the existing plans is limiting to developing applications, e.g. a wider bandwidth for individual UHF RFID devices will improve their performance and function.
+In addition to capacity constraints, the bandwidth of the existing plans is limited to developing applications, e.g. a wider bandwidth for individual UHF RFID devices will improve their performance and function.
 With machine mesh networks, the required bandwidth of the systems would not fit into the existing narrow bandwidths that are available in the existing frequency band 863-870 MHz.

 Against this background, CEPT took account of two considerations: